HENDRIX-ZT2/ZT1-Sprites/README.md

 10) Once your palettes are all edited, click the "Convert Sprites to ZT1" button.
 This will first run FFMPEG to apply this palette to all files.
 Lastly, it will run a batch processing operation in ZT Studio to convert all PNGs to ZT1 graphics, which you can then add to your projects.

+### Fallback workflow
-Fallback workflow, if you are running into problems with the automatic conversion workflow.
+Only use if you are running into problems with the automatic conversion

 1-8) as above